 Price Per Person

 We can create a tailor-made holiday to suit your budget.

 What's included ?
 Self-catering accommodation for four (two adults and two children under 18) in a two-bedroom cottage on each island, airport transfers, a hire car on both islands (with two child seats if you need them), a whale watching trip and a swimming with dolphins trip, and a full day jeep tour of Faial.
 You can also add another half-day activity free of charge.
 With regards to the flight price, there are a few different ways of travelling to the islands - we try to include a realistic guide price and once we've had a chat regarding your holiday, we'll send you a detailed itinerary which includes an exact price based on your preferred flight option.
 What's not included ?
 Other than lunch during your island tour, we don't include any other meals.
 There are some excellent restaurants with easy walking distance of your hotels, and we'll let you know which are our favourites.

 Firm family favourites, you'll get an equally-warm welcome at Quinta Altamira and Casal do Vulcao, and both locations have plenty of outdoor space for your children to explore.

-We'll normally include a whale watching trip during your stay on Sao Miguel, and a swimming with dolphins trip and a jeep tour during your stay on Faial - and you can add another half-day excursion free of charge.
+We'll normally include a whale watching trip during your stay on Sao Miguel, and a swimming with dolphins trip and a jeep tour during your stay on Faial - and another half-day excursion is included in the price: maybe kayaking, horse riding or cycling.
 Of course, if you'd prefer not to head to sea we can switch the whale and dolphin trips to something land-based.

 You’ll spend your first week on the main island of Sao Miguel.
 Being the largest island, there’s the most to see and do on Sao Miguel – around your organised trips we’ll always suggested some of or favourite things to see and do on the island.
 For your second week, you’ll head to the small island of Faial – famous for its contrasting landscapes of rolling green hills and desolate volcanic ash.